thejykim/intellinote/README.md

 # IntelliNote: Custom Sheet Music

-Made for the World Music Hackathon 2020, IntelliNote aims to provide a publicly accessible tool to easily create original compositions with a powerful creation kit in order to stimulate creativity in the world of music.<br/><br/>
+IntelliNote aims to provide a publicly accessible tool to easily create original compositions with a powerful creation kit in order to stimulate creativity in the world of music.
+Visit https://intellinote.io to get started!

+This webapp was originally developed by Joseph Kim, Luke Duan, Romi Asad, and Bryant Hou for the World Music Hackathon 2020.

-Features include:
+## Features

-- An intelligent, built-in sheet to audio player
+- An intelligent, built-in sheet music to audio player
-- Customizable tempo, time signatures, and more
+- Customizable note lengths, tempo, and time signatures
 - An instant import/export feature to share your masterpieces
+- Login with **Google** to save/edit an unlimited number of compositions
+- ...and many more!